We're designers and developers. We want to design and develop software. Before

 The overall process is:

-- We have a phone call or have them come into the office.
+- We have a video call or meet in person.

 - Qualify/disqualify: are we a good fit for the client?